 How can I learn more about being a Marianopolis parent?

 Every Marianopolis student is considered an adult responsible for all aspects of their academic life.
-The transition from high school to college can pose challenges, as students learn to become more independent and parents take on a supporting, rather than managing, role in their child’s education.
+The transition from high school to college can pose challenges, as students learn to become more independent and parents take on a supporting role, rather than managing role, in their child’s education.
 Each fall, we hold Parent Information Evening to help parents learn how to support their Marianopolis student in their transition from high school to college and university.
-Also check out our information bulletin for parents of new Marianopolis students.

 How can I support my child throughout their time at Marianopolis?